cwillam/cwillam/README.md

 ---

-> *“Progress over perfection – every clean commit is a step forward.”*
+> *Practice over theory – learning by doing, step by step.*